luster-io/luster-io.github.io/mobile-web-checklist.md

 that are not in the cache.
 These will have to be decoded and resized again on the fly.

   This on the fly resize will cause one of two things, either it will cause your scrolling to jank, or it'll cause the scrollable area on your mobile site to be white while the mobile browser draws the image in the background.
-This isn't ideal, and will result in your users not being able to see what they're scrolling through, because it can be loaded fast enough.
+This isn't ideal, and will result in your users not being able to see what they're scrolling through since it can't be loaded fast enough.
 The solution is to serve and download images at the resolution they'll be displayed.

 ###Paint before you animate